 And like Velazquez, a transformative experience for Pescinski, 25, was his involvement in another student group, LIBOR, the Little Investment Bankers Of Rutgers.
 The organization brought a series of i-bankers to campus to speak candidly about their careers in the financial sector.
 “I decided I didn’t want to work a ton of hours and make a lot of money.
 I wanted more balance in my life and that led me into corporate finance and more of an operations role.”

 Rutgers Business School is especially a bargain for residents.
-In-state four-year tuition is pegged at $50,422, less than half the out-of-state rate of $106,997.
+In-state four-year tuition is pegged at $57,488, less than half the out-of-state rate of $120,132.
 And that’s one reason why many New Jersey high school students find great value in the school’s business programs.
-Only 12% of the school’s graduates leave campus with student debt and the average debt loan is just $24,011.
+Still, 48% of the school’s graduates leave campus with student debt and the average debt loan is just $23,427.

 “We have a high quality program at an affordable price for students who are capable and have the credentials but cannot afford to go to the private schools,” says Marty Markowitz, the long-time senior associate dean for the New Brunswick program.
 “What’s nice about the students here is that they don’t have that silver spoon in their mouths.
 They feel they have to earn what they get.
 They don’t expect to be given things.
 They are resilient and they have integrity.
 We get that feedback from the recruiters.”

-Nearly one in three students here are first-generation, exactly 30%, and nearly one in four hail from an international locale, exactly 23%.
+More than one in three students here are first-generation, exactly 37%, and one in five hail from an international locale, exactly 20%.
 As a result, there’s a significant amount of student coaching that amounts to polishing raw talent.
 These include seminars on dining etiquette and dressing for success.
 Rutgers even has a separate program called “R U Suited?” to help disadvantaged students buy their first suits with gift cards from Macy’s.

 Rutgers may not ooze the prestige of nearby Wharton or New York University’s Stern School, but the school has shown it can be innovative in serving up programs that are highly beneficial to its students.
 One example is the school’s “Road To Wall Street” initiative, an idea that came up in a conversation with one of Rutgers’ alums who happens to be the chief financial officer of tony financial services giant, Goldman Sachs.
 “He told us that while our students get jobs at Goldman, they don’t tend to get the leadership positions,” recalls Markowitz.
 “The reason is that they weren’t brought up in homes from high socio-economic areas.
 So we started this program to identify students early and prep them to learn more about Wall Street and how it works.”